cosmos/cosmos-sdk/x/params/spec/02_subspace.md

 ## KeyTable

-All of the paramter keys that will be used should be registered at the compile time. `KeyTable` is essentially a `map[string]attribute`, where the `string` is a parameter key.
+All of the parameter keys that will be used should be registered at the compile time. `KeyTable` is essentially a `map[string]attribute`, where the `string` is a parameter key.

 Currently, `attribute` only consists of `reflect.Type`, which indicates the parameter